 - These are handled through direct bank payments with the necessary control procedures embedded.

 - For AP, it must have an invoice.
 For this scenario, there isn’t any invoice, hence this would be a Cash Management process whereby CM will be making payment by coding the transaction to a GL account.
 If it is a payment to an existing customer, AR will be able to put through an automated entry in SAP to transfer the amount to AP and pay.

-- This unfortunately is quite a varied process, as customer payments is not really managed by our AP/P2P group.
-In some countries that is done via AR directly within the AR transactions.
-In LA we do a deduction between AR & AP, and in others we have an interface from AR to AP using a one-time vendor for an ad hoc customer, with on-going customers setup as vendors.
+- This unfortunately is quite a varied process, as customer payments are not really managed by our AP/P2P group.
+In some countries that are done via AR directly within the AR transactions.
+In LA we do a deduction between AR & AP, and in others, we have an interface from AR to AP using a one-time vendor for an ad hoc customer, with ongoing customers set up as vendors.

-- This unfortunately is quite a varied process, as customer payments is not really managed by our AP/P2P.
+- This unfortunately is quite a varied process, as customer payments are not really managed by our AP/P2P.

 Large multi-billion-dollar companies must process hundreds of thousands of transactions, with the cost of compliance to sound business controls which can be excessive for transaction types that are unique and non-standard.
 Rather than continue down a path of following processes that don’t cleanly fit, Peeriosity members can quickly and easily check in with their peers to openly explore alternatives, with all interactions completely free of consultant or vendor influence or bias.

 How does your company process one-time payments to non-vendors?
 When you have a process constraint or bottleneck where you know there has to be a better way, do you have a way to connect directly with peers at leading companies to explore options that might work better?

 Who are your peers and how are you collaborating with them?